 Abdominal epilepsy is a rare type of epilepsy causing recurring abdominal pain and nausea that is more likely to affect children than adults.

-Treatment for abdominal epilepsy includes anticonvulsant medicines.
+Treatment for abdominal epilepsy includes anticonvulsant drugs.

 What are the symptoms of abdominal epilepsy?